Around the time my father's father died, I was doing a deep dive on Wagner.

 I look around and I see Rhinemaidens everywhere.
 They're usually at boba tea places.
 I was like that as a teenager, too – well-cared for because I was supported by and supportive of my father and the things he valued.
 I resented being in a value system that was entirely about the masculine (churrrrrrrrch), but so did he, and I became kind of a tech Valkyrie because I loved my dad and that was where the value was.

 So these Rhinemaidens are not in touch with the feminine.
 They're out of whack and orienting around just one thing.
 And when Alberich the dwarf paddles on in and falls for them, they are not kind.
-They tease him and make fun of his arousal.
+They tease him and they make fun of his arousal.
 It's not cool.

 Now here's where the dwarf does his part.
 He feels rejected (and rightly so, it doesn't matter that he's a dwarf, he still deserves respect).
 But with those feelings he casts a magical spell called the "denial of love" and puts that spell on the ring he forges.